Academic Advising in EME

 - Information about where to find the lists of classes that count for electives for your major

-- Questions about university policies and procedures (registration, changing your major, faculty senate petitions, withdrawal, re-enrollment, late drop, entrance to major, change of campus, etc.)
+- Questions about university policies and procedures (registration, changing your major, faculty senate petitions, withdrawal, re-enrollment, late drop, entrance to major, etc.)

 - Protocols you will need to follow for transfer credits/courses